 Fascism, to varying degrees, has always been a popular form of government, at least among those who govern.
 It enables state bureaucrats and officials to enact their ideas and prejudices while brooking no opposition.
 Fascism has also been popular with giant corporations.
 As mentioned, for big businesses, partnership with the state, even if under repressive government control, is the next best thing to actually being the state.
 After all, business is dependent upon the good will of its customers and can only succeed by gratifying customer demand with products that are of better value than that of competitors.
 That is difficult to do, which is why so many businesses become big and ossified, that is, bureaucratic, only to eventually fail due to innovative competition.
 Partnership with the state guarantees corporate survival.

 Only the government has the authority and legitimacy to use force, not only to suppress competition, but to manipulate the market place.
 That's why in today's Washington, with the government playing such a crucial role in the economy, there's perpetual war going on as companies try to use legislation and regulation against their competitors and to ensure their own success.
-Businesses benefit by purchasing influence from politicians whose primary interest is in perpetuating their job and their own power.
+Obtaining government contracts or subsidies is even better.
+All you need is pull, that is, someone with influence in the halls of power.
+So businesses benefit by purchasing influence from politicians whose primary interest is in perpetuating their job and their own power.
 And it takes money, lots of money, to run for reelection.
 Moreover, politicians and bureaucrats can also look forward after retiring to getting cushy jobs in industries that had bought them off when they were legislators or regulators.

 The left deems this system fascist because of corporations buying off politicians and regulators.
 From their perspective, government is no longer in the hands of the people, but rather, it serves the interests of big business.
 There is some truth to this, in that corporate influence is pervasive in Washington.
 However, voters (to the extend voting isn't corrupted) still have the final say as to what kind of government we have.
 The left's solution is to reduce corporate influence either through extreme regulation or nationalization, while expanding government power in the name of the people.
 The irony is that "the people" are represented by bureaucrats and politicians who inevitably act in their own best interests, whether it be in wielding power or garnering affluence.
 Their solution, then, is to implement economic fascism for free enterprise.
 And in another irony, the left apparently doesn't realize that their solution is the same that was instituted in Nazi Germany where Hitler claimed he was uniting all Germans, including the heads of major industries, under the banner of the party and the direction of its bureaucrats.